 Then make sure your air filter isn't blocked.
 Sometimes that is the only problem.
 Some customers don't even know they have an air filter and it has never been checked.
 Try setting the thermostat fan switch to the "on" position.
 Feel for air coming out of the vents.

 If it is in the air conditioning mode, check for ice around the evaporator coil and on the refrigerant lines at the indoor unit.
 If the coil froze, the fan could be working but the air wont go through the ice until it melts.
 If the fan isn't working, that can cause the coil to freeze.
 If the coil is frozen, shut off the air conditioning immediately.
-Then check-out our page on heat pump iced-up in summer.
+Then check-out our page - heat pump iced-up in summer.
 (Even if it's not a heat pump.)

 Some equipment still use belt driven motors.
 Mostly "low-boy" oil furnaces, especially older models.
 Sometimes the belts wear out, crack, and eventually break.
 If you take a look at the blower section of your heating system it is quite easy to see if you have a belt driven blower motor.
 You will see a motor sitting on top or next to a larger blower wheel connected by a fan belt.

-Of course, the motor itself can always go bad.
+A weak, faulty, or shorted capacitor can prevent the motor from running.
+And of course, the motor itself can always go bad.
 Sometimes the bearings seize.
 Or the motor just burns up or weakens.

 Below is a list of possible causes.
 Items in red usually require a service call.
-Items in blue however can be addressed, some even fixed by the homeowner.
+The bottom four causes in blue are commonly found problems and can be addressed, even fixed by the homeowner.